What is a Wire Transfer and How Does It Work?

 Put simply, a wire transfer is an transfer of money electronically.

 These days, that applies to just about every payment but to be precise, this term refers to a very specific method payment.
 It's a reasonably quick and secure transfer of funds from one bank or credit union to another financial institution using an electronic network such as Fedwire or SWIFT.
 Traditionally, wire transfers (also know as telegraphic transfers) are fast.
-If a payment transferred takes several days to clear as available funds in the recipient’s account, it is NOT technically a wire transfer.
+If a payment takes several days to clear as available funds in the recipient’s account, it is not technically a wire transfer.